ABC11 is your home for American Idol

-The journey began Sunday, and continues today at 8 p.m.
+The journey continues Sunday and Monday nights!
 Watch it on ABC11 or on the ABC App.

-Watch Lee Vasi from Fayetteville on the premiere of American Idol!
-Follow her journey beginning March 11 on ABC11

-Watch Johnny White from Hickory on the premiere of American Idol!
-Follow his journey beginning March 11 on ABC11
+Idol finale sweepstakes!
+You could win a trip to Los Angeles for the American Idol finale

 How do I watch American Idol?